Fee Sponsors

 <Note>

-The sponsoree wallet (the wallet being sponsored) must be an org-managed or delegated wallet in Dfns.
+The sponsoree wallet (the wallet being sponsored) must be an org-managed or delegated wallet in DFNS.
 External wallets cannot be sponsored.

 </Note>